Fowl3r/DinoPoetryBlog/dino-poetry/plan.md

 Search Functionality(First search by title and then search by categories?)
 Themeing
 Refactor log in logic ✅
-loading component
+Fix log in for deployed version ✅ loading component
+Use docker for consistency

 # Current Stretch Goals